-Whether it’s a relaxing vacation or an extended trip for work, traveling means making plans for your home comfort system.
-You can't use it while you’re away, so you can adjust it as appropriate to limit your energy use.
-At the same time, you shouldn't just leave it off for the entire time you're gone.
+Whether it’s a relaxing vacation or an extended trip to work, traveling means making plans for your home comfort system.
+You can’t use it while you’re away, so you can adjust it as appropriate to limit your energy use.
+At the same time, you shouldn’t just leave it off for the entire time you’re gone.

 Instead, it’s better to leave your HVAC system running and adjust the temperature depending on the season.
 That way you can lower energy costs without having to worry about coming back to an uncomfortable home.
 We’ll explain why you shouldn’t turn your HVAC system off as well as the ideal thermostat settings for summer and winter.